lilkahk/tic-tac-toe/README.md

 # tic-tac-toe

-My player vs player tic-tac-toe game
+Play vs computer or a second player